ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 ### 5. Parallelism settings: performance and issues
 A Flink program consists of multiple tasks (transformations, data sources, and sinks), where each task is split into a given number of parallel instances for execution, each instance processing a subset of the task’s input data.
 In this demo, the parallelism was initially set to 1.

+RMQSource pas parallisable par defaut